JustGeorge1010/PhoneLine-Cincinnati-2/README.md

 # Phoneline-Cincinnati-3D

+Prerequisites:
+ - In order to run the game in its current state, you **must** have Java 8 only.
+This is due to JavaFX changes in later versions that render the game unplayable.
+This may be fixed in the future but needs more investigation.

 In order to run the game first you must clone this git reposisotory.
 Then you have two options:
 1. Use the pre built version: